abel-bernabeu/facecompressor/README.md

 autoencoder tailored for the domain of human face images.

-We start describing the dataset used for our experiments and then we develop a series of seven experiments leading to a final functional compressing model.
+We start describing the dataset used for our experiments and then we develop a series of seven experiments leading to the final compressing model.
 A Jupyter notebook that scripts the compression experiments described in this report is available [here](train.ipynb) for ensuring reproducibility.